 11. Car Prices Change by Season

-Research shows that convertibles are more expensive in summer.
-Usually, the supply will not be high enough to cover the demand.
+Studies have revealed that convertibles are more expensive during summer.
+Typically, the supply of the product or service will be insufficient to meet the demand.
 On the other hand, four-wheel drives are easier to maneuver in the snow; therefore, they are more expensive in winter.
-Meaning, if you are considering buying any of these cars, know when to buy them.
-Timing your purchase off-season can save you hundreds – buy a convertible in winter or a 4WD in summer when demand is lower and dealers are more willing to negotiate.
-Even waiting a few months can make a noticeable difference in price and financing offers.
+If you’re thinking about purchasing any of these cars, you should know when to purchase them.
+Knowing when to buy your car on- or off-season can save you hundreds – when the demand is less and dealers are more willing to negotiate, buy a convertible in winter or a 4WD in summer.
+There may be a difference in price or financing offers that is noticeable even after a few months.

 Conclusion